project-ananke/research/research-notes/Area 3/Area 3.md

 - Toward a triarchic theory of human intelligence -- Robert J. Sternberg

-- Crystallized and fluid intelligence are predicted by microstructure of specific white-matter tracts --  Daylín Góngora
+- Crystallized and fluid intelligence are predicted by microstructure of specific white-matter tracts --  Daylín Góngora (11 citations -- Mexican moment)